How old do you have to be to get a credit card?

 Key takeaways

-• Card applicants under 21 years old need cosigners or proof of income to show their issuers they can repay their balances.
+- Card applicants under 21 years old need cosigners or proof of income to show issuers they can repay their balances.

 Building a credit history is one of the most important tasks in a young person’s life — and the sooner you begin, the better.
-While 18 is the minimum age to be a primary cardholder, getting a credit card before age 21 requires a little extra work.
+While it is possible to become a primary cardholder before the age of 21, getting a credit card at a younger age requires a little extra work.

 If you’re new to credit, here’s what to know before applying for a credit card, including at what age you can get a credit card.